If your password is short and/or only uses words, then you are an easy target.

-1. is the password in the top 200 commonly used passwords? why not try them all, it won’t take long.
+- Is the password in the top 10000 commonly used passwords?
+Why not try them all, it won’t take long.

-2. is it a word number combination? why not try them all, it won’t take long.
+- is it a word number combination?
+Why not try them all, it won’t take long.

-3. is it 8 characters or fewer because EVERY combination of 8 characters can be tried in a few hours by a regular computer.
+- is it 8 characters or fewer because EVERY (yes every) combination of 8 characters (upper/lower/symbols every) can be tried in a few hours by a regular computer.
 Why not try them all, it won’t take long.

 Don’t be consistent

-NEVER use the same combination of your email address and password (no matter how hard you make it) for multiple logins.
+NEVER use the same combination of your email address and password (no matter how hard you make it) for multiple logins and websites.

-if your password is stored somewhere in some database of some website you once signed up to, and that site gets hacked, then the hackers have a known pair of information.
+If your username and password combination is stored somewhere in some database of some website you once signed up to, and that site gets hacked, then the hackers have a known pair of information.
 The hacker will then try the same combination on Facebook, Google, Twitter, Hotmail, PayPal, EVERYWHERE, and once they get into any of these, they can do a lot of damage.